VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/digitallogic.md

 {{< /columns >}}

 Now, it's worth considering here that this circuit is probably not the most efficient way to do this.
-This could also be done by just using a look up table (LUT), in that case, all of those individual logic elements are skipped and the input bits are basically just used as an adress to look up a different value.
+This could also be done by just using a look up table (LUT), in that case, all of those individual logic elements are skipped and the input bits are basically just used as an address to look up a different value.
 The end result is the same.
 We'll wrap back around to this idea later.

 {{< speech big >}}

 Some of this look familiar?
-If you've played Minecraft before you may have gotten Redstone vibes from the GIF above.
-Those intutitions are correct.
+If you've played Minecraft before, you may have gotten Redstone vibes from the GIF above.
+Those intuitions are correct.
 Many Redstone circuits are actually just clever ways of using the same binary logic ideas we're about to go over!

 {{< /speech >}}